Johhed15/Githubstats/README.md

 Now you just need to run these functions to download the data, or you could use my pie_chart function which does it for you to create the vizualisation!

-Upload the image to your repository and use this code with the link to your image.
+Upload the image to your repository and use the code below with the link to your image in your README file.

 ```md
 <img src="https://github.com/username/repository/blob/main/lang-statistics.png" alt="Graphic">